 Return the pan to the oven for about 5 minutes to finish cooking the chicken and melt the cheese.
 That's it!
 Dinner is served.

-Chicken should be cooked thoroughly to an internal temperature of 165ºF.
-The best way to ensure the chicken is cooked through is to use an instant-read thermometer inserted into the thickest part.
+- Chicken should be cooked thoroughly to an internal temperature of 165ºF.
+The best way to make sure the chicken is cooked through is to use an instant-read thermometer inserted into the thickest part.

 Serving Suggestions